rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 In order for Process Automation to communicate with remote EC2 instances using SSM, it needs to have permissions to send commands to the SSM service.
 Amazon provides a prebuilt IAM Policy, **AmazonSSMAutomationRole** that can be used for providing the SSM permissions to Process Automation's IAM Role.
-However, it is recommended to only use this role for testing as it has fairly broad permissions.
-Below are instructions to use the minimum necessary permissions:
+However, it is recommended to **only use this role for testing** as it has fairly broad permissions.

+Here are steps to use a more secure permissions set:

 1. Create a new IAM Policy with the following permissions:
     :::warning Heads Up!